 Instructions

-- In a medium bowl combine rolled oats, flour, sugar and cold butter (or coconut oil).
-Use spoon to start mixing, but work in everything with hands at the end.
+- Make crisp topping: In a medium bowl combine rolled oats, flour, brown sugar and melted butter.
+Use spoon to start mixing, working in everything with hands at the end as needed.
+Distribute oatmeal mixture over top of sliced mangos and blueberries in even layer.

 - Bake for 35-45 minutes, until oatmeal mixture is golden and crisp.
 Allow mango blueberry crisp to cool for about 20 minutes before serving.